 - Each year has been a sellout with crowds at 600 now enjoying the fun evening of festivities that currently Include live and silent auctions, a great meal. live music and a fabulous atmosphere.

 - To date, $1,380,000 has been raised by Beneﬁt on the Bay and donated to the Capuchin Soup Kitchen That total will Increase to $1,400,000 after the 2017 event.

 Mike was first invited to volunteer at the Capuchin Soup Kitchen as a young man the experience of feeding the poor led to a life-long relationship With the Soup Kitchen and the work of the Detroit Capuchin friars of Bonaventure Monastery.

 - Schodowski ‘s effort now center on fundraising for the Soup kitchen and other programs.

 - Mike established another fundraising in 2012, called Bocci with the Brothers held at Villa Penna’s in Sterling Heights, The first year $18000 was raised: $30,000 was raised in 2013.

-Mike believes that anything is possible when It comes to the legacy of Father Solanus and the Soup Kitchen he founded Solanus, an American Capuchin friar, and priest was known during his lifetime as a wonderworker He IS the ﬁrst United States-born man to be declared “venerable” by the Roman Catholic Church and Is now a candidate for beatiﬁcation Many people considered him Instrumental In cures and other blessings they received.
+Mike believes that anything is possible when It comes to the legacy of Father Solanus and the Soup Kitchen that Fr.
+Solanus co-founded.
+Fr.
+Solanus, an American Capuchin Friar and priest, was known during his lifetime as a wonder worker.
+He is the ﬁrst United States-born man to be declared “Venerable” by the Roman Catholic Church and is soon to be Beatified.
+Many people considered him instrumental in cures and other blessings they received.